 On 26th June 2020, the Corporate Insolvency and Governance Act came into force, making temporary changes to the governance and regulation of incorporated organisations, due to COVID-19 restrictions.
 This included relaxing the position on general meetings, allowing companies and CIOs more flexibility on when to hold them and how to hold them.

-So, if you have an Annual General Meeting (AGM) coming up in the autumn, you may take advantage of the flexibilities offered under the Act.
-We recommend you read this article with our free advice note on remote members’ meetings and voting which goes into the issues raised below in greater detail.
+We recommend you read this article with our free advice note on remote members’ meetings and voting which outlines the flexibilities available and goes into the issues raised below in greater detail.

 What is the Act’s purpose?